der3k-j/user-access-management-lab/README.md

 # User Access Management & Security Lab

 ## Overview
-This project simulates a basic enterprise IT environment where Linux-based user access control, role-based permissions, and security policies are implemented and tested.
+This project simulates a basic enterprise IT environment where I managed user access in a Linux system using an Ubuntu VM in VirtualBox.
+I created multiple users (employees, manager, IT admin), organized them into role-based groups, and controlled their access through permissions and security policies.

+As part of the security implementation, I enforced a password policy requiring a minimum length of 8 characters and tested it by attempting to set a weak password, which was successfully rejected by the system.

 ## Tools Used
 - Ubuntu Linux
 - VirtualBox

 ## Key Features
-- User and group management
+- Created and managed multiple users (employee1, employee2, manager1, itadmin)
+- Organized users into groups (employees, managers, it)
+- Implemented Role-Based Access Control (RBAC)
+- Verified and configured access to a shared directory (/company_data)
+- Applied file permissions to enforce least privilege
-- Role-based access control (RBAC)
+- Restricted administrative (sudo) access to IT only
-- File permission enforcement
-- Basic security policies
+- Configured and tested a password policy (minimum length requirement)

 ## Screenshots

 ### User Creation
 ![Users](screenshots/user-creation.png)
+Created new user accounts to simulate employees, management, and IT roles within the system.

 ### Group Creation
 ![Groups](screenshots/group-creation1.png)
 ![Groups](screenshots/group-creation2.png)
+Created role-based groups to organize users and support access control through Role-Based Access Control.

 ### Group Assignment
 ![Assignment](screenshots/group-assignment.png)
+Assigned users to their respective groups to enforce role-based access control.

 ### Permissions
 ![Permissions](screenshots/permissions-set.png)